uranium-boy/darkroom-website/README.md

+# Darkroom Rental Website

+This is a website for renting film photography darkrooms, created as a university project for web application programming classes.

+## Author
+Maciej Janczara

 ## Functionalities
 - **Guest access**: view reservation schedules for each darkroom without logging in
 - **User authorization**: login and registration functionality